magneticio/vamp/docs/content/guides/deploying.md

 ## Step 1: Deploying a monolith

 Imagine you or the company you work for still use monolithic applications.
-I know, it sounds far fetched..
+I know, it sounds far fetched...
 This application is conveniently called *Sava monolith* and is at version 1.0.

 You've managed to wrap your monolith in a Docker container, which lives in the Docker hub under `magneticio/sava:1.0.0`.
 Your app normaly runs on port `80` but you want to expose it under port `9050` in this case.
 Let's deploy this to Vamp using the following simple blueprint.
 Don't worry too much about what means what: we'll get there.